Tamara van Ark: Career in national politics

 In the 2010 Dutch general election, Van Ark was elected to the House of Representatives (or Second Chamber).
 As a parliamentarian from 17 June 2010, she focused on matters of long-term care.
 She was also involved, with other officeholders, with a law proposal against labour discrimination of homosexuals.

 Van Ark was reelected to the House of Representatives in 2012 and 2017.
-She remaine a member of the House of Representatives until her appointment as State Secretary on 26 October 2017.
+She remained a member of the House of Representatives until her appointment as State Secretary on 26 October 2017.

-Minister of Medical Care, 2020–2021
+Minister of Health, 2020–2021

-On 9 July 2020, Van Ark succeeded Martin van Rijn as Minister for Medical Care.
-Since 2020, she has also been a member of the Global Leaders Group on Antimicrobial Resistance, co-chaired by Sheikh Hasina and Mia Mottley.
+On 9 July 2020, Van Ark succeeded Martin van Rijn as Minister of Health.
+From 2020, she was also for a time a member of the Global Leaders Group on Antimicrobial Resistance; at the time she joined it this was co-chaired by Sheikh Hasina and Mia Mottley.

-Following the 2021 national elections, Van Ark and Wouter Koolmees of the Democrats 66 party were chosen to lead their parties' negotiations on a coalition agreement.
+Following the 2021 general election, Van Ark and Wouter Koolmees of the Democrats 66 party were chosen to lead their parties' negotiations on a coalition agreement.

+Van Ark's resignation as Minister of Health, described as being on grounds of health, was accepted by King Willem-Alexander on 3 September 2021.